DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

     kubectl get certificate

-Desribe the certificate resouce to reveal what happens behind the scenes
+Desribe the certificate resource to reveal what happens behind the scenes

     kubectl describe certificate tls-secret